 The way the partners are rewarded in professional services firms can have a dramatic effect on the development and, more importantly, the implementation of their strategic plans.

 Why?
 Because in the same way that ‘what gets measured gets done’, ‘what gets rewarded gets focused on’.
-The reality is that the two – measurement and reward – run hand in hand so getting both correct is critical to the success of the firm’s strategic plans.
-Information about which activities are most rewarded not only affects the firm’s culture and atmosphere but, most importantly, it influences how partners choose to spend their time.
+The reality is that the two – measurement and reward – run hand in hand.
+Consequently. getting both correct is critical to the success of the firm’s strategic plans.
+Information about which activities are most rewarded affects the firm’s culture.
+Importantly, it also influences how partners choose to spend their time.

-While this is true to some extent in all businesses, it is particularly problematic in the professional services sector because the responsibility for the management and development of the business lies in the hands of the same people who are responsible for delivering the service and, therefore, making the money for the business.
-This dichotomy along with its issues and possible solutions, are discussed in the articles “The Unique Challenges of Developing Strategic Plans for Professional Partnerships” and “Creating A Better Business Structure for Professional Partnerships“.
+While this is true to some extent in all businesses, it is particularly problematic in the professional services sector.
+This is because the responsibility for the management and development of the business lies in the hands of the same people who are responsible for delivering the service.
+This dichotomy, along with its issues and possible solutions, are discussed in the following articles:

 This article looks at how reward systems affect the performance of a traditionally structured professional services firm.

-In many firms, the billable hours are the only measure of performance, since they are considered to be directly proportional to the revenue earned, while time not spent on billed work is seen as wasted.
-However, such methods fail to reward many important non-billable contributions that can’t be easily measured such as activities aimed at improving the efficiency of the business, for example.
-This creates a short-termist philosophy in the firm, resulting in many people adopting an “I will look after myself and to hell with everyone else” attitude.
-This means that there is little or no focus on the future so these firms tend to lack direction and structure which can have a negative impact on the firm as a whole as people end up pulling in different directions and there is little or no cross-functional cooperation.
-The net result is that the firm does not achieve its full potential and consequently both the firm, and therefore the partners, make far less money than it/they is/are truly capable of.
+Focusing on billable hours creates a short-termist philosophy in the firm.
+This often results in many people adopting an “I will look after myself and to hell with everyone else” attitude.
+This means that there is little or no focus on the future.
+Consequently, these firms tend to lack direction and structure.
+This can have a negative impact on the firm as a whole as people end up pulling in different directions, In addition, there is little or no cross-functional cooperation.
+The net result is that the firm does not achieve its full potential, Consequently both the firm, and therefore the partners, make far less money than they are truly capable of.

-Another consequence of this type of structure and reward system is that partners are reluctant to take responsibility for managing their team, let alone taking on a larger managerial role in the business as a whole, because this would take time away from their ability will do billable work and may, therefore, have a negative impact on their reputation within the firm and perhaps even in their remuneration.
+Another consequence of this type of structure and reward system is that partners are reluctant to take responsibility for managing their team.
+They also resist taking on a larger managerial role in the business as a whole.
+The reasoning is that this would take time away from their ability will do billable work, This in turn can have a negative impact on their reputation within the firm and perhaps even in their remuneration.

-In fact, non-billable time spent by partners and fee-earners often determines the likelihood of the success of the firm’s strategic plan.
+In fact, non-billable time spent by partners and fee-earners often impacts the success of the firm’s strategic plan.
 Every partner and fee-earner will have non-billable time.
-The key question is how do they spend it and in particular so they spent it constructively developing the firm by, for example, researching future client needs, developing new services that meet these needs, improving administrative systems, developing their professional skills, training junior staff, etc.
+The key question is how do they spend it?
+They should be encourages to spend it constructively, helping to develop the firm.

-Furthermore, since in a firm different groups of professionals might have different goals (see our article entitled “Practice and Sector Focused Strategies In Professional Service Firms“) the compensation system may have to be adjusted to ensure that it is aligned with the different strategies employed by each group. the partners and fee-earners
+Furthermore, different groups of professionals might have different goals (see our article entitled “Practice and Sector Focused Strategies In Professional Service Firms“).
+Therefore, the compensation system may have to be adjusted to ensure that it is aligned with the different strategies employed by each group.

-In summary, if a firm’s performance measurement system is aligned with its strategic plan and clearly communicates the value the firm places on achieving its objectives and goals then the partners and senior fee-earners will be more likely to share in the firm’s vision, align their actions with the firm’s objectives, and be more willing to give up their competitive advantage through the sharing of knowledge.
+In summary, a firm’s performance measurement system should be aligned with its strategic plan.
+This clearly communicates the value the firm places on achieving its objectives and goals.
+In these circumstances the partners and senior fee-earners will be more likely to share in the firm’s vision, align their actions with the firm’s objectives.
+They will also be more willing to share their knowledge and expertise.
 In this sense, the compensation system can affect a firm’s strategic direction.